Choosing a Business Name FAQs

-- Sole owner of your business: if you are the only owner of your business, then its legal name is your full legal name.
+- Sole owner of your business: if you are the only owner of your business, then in many states, its name is your legal name.

 - General partnerships: if your business is a general partnership, then the name is whatever the partnership agreement states it to be or, if it is not specified, the last names of the partners.

-- Limited partnerships and corporations: if your business is a limited partnership or corporation, then the name is whatever name you registered your business under with the state for.
+- LLCs, LPs, and corporations: if your business is an LLC, LP, or corporation, then the name is the one you used to register with the state.

 What is a fictitious business name?

 A fictitious business name usually is accompanied by "doing business as", "DBA", "trade name" or "assumed business name".
-To legally use a fictitious business name, you must register the name with your state or local office depending on which state you live in.
+To legally use a fictitious business name, you must register the name with the proper state or local office, depending on where the company is located.

-It's not necessary to retain the services of an attorney when choosing a business name in most cases, but there may be times when an attorney can be helpful.
+It is usually not necessary to use a lawyer when choosing the right name for your business, but there are times when legal guidance can be helpful.
 For instance, a lawyer can walk you through the registration process or help negotiate with another business entity when there is a naming conflict.
-Contact a local business law attorney today and learn how they can help you build the business of your dreams and avoid potential nightmares.
+Contact a local business law attorney today and learn how they can help you establish a good business name that will allow you to build the business of your dreams.